 Here is what our e-shop shows about the product.

-When your brain feels uncertain about something, it will often simply avoid decision making.
+When your brain feels uncertain about something, it will often simply avoid making a decision.
 This is called doubt avoidance.

-Using icons on your product or service banners such as “Over 98% reliability” is a great way to instill trust in your customers’ minds.
-It creates a positive notion or feeling about the product, removing doubts and encouraging decision making.
+Using icons or text on your product or service banners such as “Over 98% reliability” is a great way to instill trust in your customers’ minds.
+It creates a positive notion or feeling about the product, removing doubts and encouraging conversions.
 Other icons that highlight product benefits can include: waterproof, eco-friendly, and so on.

 Affect Heuristic (Zero Price Effect)

-By highlighting free benefits, you can create a positive response in the customers’ minds while they’re browsing your products.
+By highlighting free benefits, you can create a positive response in the customers’ minds while they’re browsing your products and services.
 This is explained by the affect heuristic.
 Free options trigger a more positive response from the brain than those that come with a cost.
-The outcome is the zero price effect, which suggests that people do not simply subtract costs from benefits but instead they perceive the benefits associated with free products as higher (9).
+The outcome is the zero price effect, which suggests that people do not simply subtract costs from benefits but instead they perceive the benefits associated with free products as higher.

-Not only that, but free add-ons are fast becoming a consumer expectation.
+Not only that, but free add-ons are fast becoming one of the key factors in consumer decisions.
 According to a report from NRF, 75% of consumers surveyed expect delivery to be free even on orders under $50, up from 68% previously.
 What’s more, “unexpected costs” is the top reason why people abandon shopping carts.

 If you’re offering freebies as a purchasing incentive, try showing a slash mark through the original price of the item.
 A better understanding of exactly how much they’re getting for free will persuade consumers to follow through with their purchase.